+UK calls on EU to show same flexibility for Ukraine to solve NI protocol standoff

-Northern Ireland protocol: UK calls for EU to show flexibility given over Ukraine
+Northern Ireland protocol: UK calls for EU to show same flexibility offered to Ukraine to solve standoff

-The UK would be forced to act if there was not some of the same flexibility applied to the protocol
+UK would be forced to act if there was not some of same flexibility applied to protocol, sources say

 The EU must display the flexibility it has shown during the Ukraine crisis to solve the standoff over the Northern Ireland protocol, government sources have warned just days before the row is set to come to a head.

-Sources told The Independent the bloc had shown enormous agility when it took in huge numbers of people almost overnight after Putin’s Russia invaded Ukraine.
+Sources told The Independent the bloc had shown enormous agility when it took in huge numbers of people almost overnight after Vladimir Putin’s Russia invaded Ukraine.

 But they added the UK would be forced to act if there was not some of the same flexibility and creativity applied to the protocol, which ministers insist is threatening the Belfast peace process.